trigger-corp/Forge-Documentation/source/api/miscellaneous.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 **Platforms: All**

 A `UUID <http://en.wikipedia.org/wiki/Uuid>`_ is a globally unique token; when represented as a string, they look something like ``18ADF182-7B12-4FA1-AF0B-6032108C0AE8``.
-WebMynd already uses UUIDs internally to ensure your extension doesn't conflict with others; this method returns a new UUID for you to use as a unique token.
+Forge already uses UUIDs internally to ensure your extension doesn't conflict with others; this method returns a new UUID for you to use as a unique token.

 .. note:: This function is synchronous and returns a value rather than taking a callback.